 In the past, connecting to traditional WAN required proprietary hardware and fixed circuits, but SD-WAN is deployed as a software-based solution or hardware/software combination and offers added flexibility.
 With SD-WAN, edge devices are placed at branch sites and each device is centrally managed with routing based on application policies and security rules.

-SD-WAN addresses issues such as rising bandwidth costs, lack of network control and visibility and more.
-It also supports multiple transmission and enables traffic load sharing across multiple WAN connections for easier WAN management.
+SD-WAN addresses issues to lower rising bandwidth costs, lack of network control and visibility, and more.
+It also supports multiple transmissions and enables traffic load sharing across multiple WAN connections for easier WAN management.